gkeng/Listening-to-Chaotic-Whishpers--Code/README.md

 - han : Implementation of the Hybrid Attention Network
 - pickle : a folder with all pickle files for stock price of companies
 - pickle_article : a folder with all pickle files for articles on each company.

+Steps to follow to run the project :
+1. Run extract_reuters.py it will organize articles in folder like this : your_chosen_folder <=== day_folder <== journal_dir <== article_title.txt

+2. Use functions in data_process.py to process the data.
+In this order :
+    - rename_dir : will rename all directories.
+The directory for the first day( 1st January 201X) will be "0001"
+    - rename_file : will give an ID to every file.
+The 15th article of the first day will be "0001_15.txt"
+    - create_csv_firm will create a csv for each company in which one can find every day and ID of articles in which the company is cited

+3. Run picklizer.py.
+This creates a dictionnary for each company and saves it as a pickle file.
+    { str day : str [ list of all articles ID for this company on this day] }

+4. Run doc2vec.py to train the doc2vec model and vectorize all the press articles.
+    The output file is heavy..
+For years 2015 to 2017 our doc2vec file was 2 Go of size

+5.